yaumn/Carcassonne/README.md

 ## Prerequisites

 * To compile the project, SDL-1.2, SDL_image-1.2 and SDL_gfx are needed.
 It will not compile with SDL2 !
-* To compile the doc, Doxygen (at least 1.8.3) OBis needed.
+* To compile the doc, Doxygen (at least 1.8.3) is needed.
-* To compile the report, pdfLaTeX is needed.

 ## Compiling

 * To compile the project, go to the root and type `make`.
 * To compile the tests, go to the root and type `make test`.
 * To compile the doc, go to the root and type `make doc`.
-* To compile to report, go to the root and type `make report`.

 ## Installing